testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/distributed-testing.md

 ---
 title: "Distributed Testing"
 page_title: "Distributed Testing in Testsigma"
-metadesc: " How to create a Test Plan with ‘Testing Type’ as ‘Distributed Testing’. "
+meta_desc: " How to create a Test Plan with ‘Testing Type’ as ‘Distributed Testing’. "
 order: 8.27
 page_id: "Distributed Testing "
 warning: false